 The concept is two-fold: get patients in and out as quickly as possible, and make their stay as comfortable and informative as possible.
-Now, seven years later, their practice has become a client favorite—their reviews online are consistently rated five out of five.
+Now, seven years later, his practice has become a client favorite—their reviews online are consistently rated five out of five.

 In and Out

-The key is same-day procedures—patients are able to come in, get a diagnosis, and walk out with the same day with whatever prosthesis he or she may need.
+The key is single visit dentistry—patients are able to come in, get a diagnosis, and walk out with the same day with whatever prosthesis he or she may need.
 This is made possible by digital imaging and CAD/CAM technology.
 Standing for computer-aided design and computer-aided manufacturing, CAD/CAM was first used in dentistry in the 1980s, and is only now beginning to be adopted more commonly in mainstream dental practices.
 Gallery 57 is one of the few offices in Manhattan to take full advantage of the technology.

 Conventionally, crowns would require the patient to sit with plaster in his or her mouth for an impression.
 Then, temporaries are bonded to the tooth for several weeks while the permanent ones are produced at an offsite lab.
 From start to finish, it usually takes three visits.
 Gallery 57’s lab is in-house, right at the end of the hallway.
 While 15 percent of dentists today use CAD, less than 1 percent have an in-house lab, estimates Koenigsberg.

 By bypassing temporaries, the patient avoids the problems associated with them, such as pain, sensitivity to temperature, and the crown falling off.
 Two-thirds of patients who receive the conventional procedure experience complications with their temporaries, according to Koenigsberg.

 Using bonded ceramic allows the patient to retain more of his or her original tooth because less of the enamel needs to be removed.
 Additionally, because the patient and lab technician are in close communication, they can work together to determine the best fit and color right when the crown or veneer is made.